web3privacy/web3privacy/Web3privacynowplatform/Readme.md

 _Practical guides will match_

 - existing privacy solutions from Sismo to NYM with privacy-personas (NGOs, anon donors, activists).
-- non-tech people with accessible privacy solutions
+- non-tech people with accessible privacy solutions (with the focus on human rights & sensitive audiences)
 - tech-people with advanced privacy solutions & practices

 # How the future would look alike for the Web3privacy now